 If you’ve been losing weight on the Paleo diet this year, you know that it can be a finnicky process.
 For some people on the diet it’s easy as… er… cake, but for others not so much.
 One slip and the pounds come back and you’re defeated.
 Sucks to have bad genes or a messed up metabolism, or both.

-Enter Thanksgiving and Christmas, Hanukkah, etc. Self control and logic are lost to impulsiveness and rationalization.
+Enter Thanksgiving and Christmas, Hanukkah, and beyond.
+Self control and logic are lost to impulsiveness and rationalization.
 Delicious food is everywhere tempting you.
 I just want to remind you of one thing through this whole holiday season.

 It’s going to be a pain in your ass to lose the weight you gain in the next month and a half.